RubeySchulz/just-tech-news/README.md

   ## Description
-  Social media application for updates on new things in the tech world
+  Social media application for updates on new things in the tech world.
+Used JS, HTML, CSS languages

   ## Table of Contents